 The Regents’ Medal for Excellence in Research is awarded in recognition of scholarly contributions that expand the boundaries of knowledge and enrich the lives of students and the community.
 Candidates may nominate themselves or be nominated by their colleagues.
 Awards at different levels (assistant, associate and full professor) are available.

-Student Excellence in Research (Master’s and Doctoral) - 2016
+Student Excellence in Research (Doctoral Level) - 2017

 The Student Excellence in Research Award is awarded by the Office of the Vice Chancellor for Research in recognition of outstanding scholarly research endeavors by students while they pursue a degree at the doctoral, master’s or bachelor’s level.

 Mapuana Antonio is a Native Hawaiian doctoral student dedicated to advancing the health of indigenous people.
 Her research explores associations involving stress, coping, obesity, diabetes and general health among Native Hawaiians, especially those residing on Hawaiian Homestead Lands.
 For her dissertation, she validated a tool to measure resilience among Native Hawaiians and demonstrated a significant relationship between resilience and health.
 During her doctoral program, she served as co-investigator of the Papakōlea Hawaiian Homestead Community Health Survey and as a research assistant for the National Institutes of Health-funded PILI ʻOhana Program.
 Antonio also has gained international research experience as a scholar in the Māhina International Indigenous Health Research Training Program.
 To date, her publications catalog successful public health programs addressing the mental and physical health of indigenous adolescents and explore associations between perceived racism, obesity and overall health.